trentoll/trentoll.github.io/_pages/teaching.md

 ## Project Manager

-**"Politics and Polarization in Mainline Protestant Congregations" Practicum**, Duke University, *Fall 2022-Spring 2023*
+**"Politics and Polarization in Mainline Protestant Congregations" Bass Connections Practicum**, Duke University, *2022-2023*

 Duke undergraduates with interests in religion, American politics, race and racism, and/or text-as-data/NLP, please contact me about potential (paid!)
 RA positions with this project.